ryan-mahoney/Framework/docs/appliance/index.rst

 Demo Project
 ++++++++++++

 The Appliance comes pre-installed with the demo project running on port 81.
-In order to view the demo project, you will need to know the dynamically asisgned IP address of your Virtual Server.
+In order to view the demo project, you will need to know the dynamically assigned IP address of your Virtual Server.
 Determining the IP address is easy.
 You can login to the server with the user account *fmf* and the password *fmf*.
-Also, the super user account's password is also *fmf*, incase you need it.
+Also, the super user account's password is also *fmf*, in-case you need it.
 The IP address is displayed when you login.

 .. image:: images/004-login.PNG